Alphonse Laurencic

-Alphonse Laurencic (Enghien-les-Bains, France, 2 July 1902 – Camp de la Bota, Barcelona, 9 July 1939) was a French painter and architect.
+Alphonse Laurencic (2 July 1902 in Enghien-les-Bains, France – 9 July 1939 in Barcelona, Spain) was a French painter and architect.
+He is known for designing jail cells to torture captured supporters of the Nationalist faction of the Spanish Civil War.

 Biography

-Laurencic was born in France as the son of Slovene immigrants from the Austro-Hungarian Empire.
+Alfonso Laurencic was born in France as the son of Slovene immigrants from the Austro-Hungarian Empire.
 Laurencic supported the Republican forces fighting Francisco Franco's Nationalist army in Spain.
 In 1938, he helped build Civil War jail cells intended to torture Nationalist supporters which resembled 3-D modern art paintings by surrealist Salvador Dalí and Bauhaus artist Wassily Kandinsky.

 According to Spanish art historian Jose Milicua, who found papers from Laurencic's 1939 trial by a Nationalist military court, Laurencic told the court the cells, in Barcelona, featured sloping beds at a 20-degree angle that were almost impossible to sleep on.
 They also had irregularly shaped bricks on the floor that prevented prisoners from walking backwards or forwards.
 The walls in the 2 m x 1 m cells were covered in surrealist patterns designed to make prisoners distressed and confused, and lighting effects were used to make the artwork even more dizzying.
 Some of them had a stone seat designed to make occupants instantly slide to the floor, while other cells were painted in tar and became stiflingly hot in the summer.
-Laurencic told the court the cells were built after he heard reports of similar structures being built elsewhere in Spain.
+Laurencic told the court, which mentioned the cells at his trial, that the cells were built after he heard reports of similar structures being built elsewhere in Spain.

+Laurencic was executed on the morning of 9 July 1939.